What Are Potential Hit and Run Consequences? | Attorneys for Car Accidents

 What Is a Hit and Run?

-A hit and run is generally defined as being involved in a car accident, either with another vehicle, a motorbike, or even pedestrians, and then leaving the scene without stopping to identify oneself, or provide aid to anyone who might need assistance.
+A hit and run is generally defined as being involved in a car accident, either with another vehicle, a motorbike, or even pedestrians.
+Then, leaving the scene of the accident without stopping to identify oneself, or to provide aid to anyone who might need assistance.

 Common hit and run circumstances include:

 - Drivers causing serious injury to a pedestrian and fleeing the scene because he or she was driving with a suspended license from a previous DUI charge and did not want to be charged for another offense